Death (metal band): Aftermath (2001–onwards)

 Members of Death have since stayed active as musicians.
 Gene Hoglan from Dark Angel and Andy LaRocque from King Diamond had already made a name for themselves, with LaRocque continuing to work with King Diamond while Hoglan has done stints with a wide variety of bands including Strapping Young Lad, Old Man's Child, Opeth, Zimmers Hole, Unearth, Pitch Black Forecast, Dethklok, Fear Factory, and most recently, Testament.
 Paul Masvidal found success with Cynic alongside fellow Death member Sean Reinert, who continue to release albums and tour in the present.
 Richard Christy went on to gigs with Acheron and Iced Earth before joining The Howard Stern Show, though he has recently resurfaced on the metal scene with Charred Walls of the Damned and guesting on a Crotchduster album.
 Ralph Santolla has also played with Iced Earth, as well as Sebastian Bach; both are bands which Steve DiGiorgio played in as well.
 Santolla was in Obituary and he was previously in Deicide.
 Di Giorgio also played for Testament and is still active with his original band Sadus.
 Bobby Koelble founded the Orlando rock-funk-Latin fusion group JunkieRush in 2000.
 He joined the Jazz faculty of the University of Central Florida (UCF) in 2007, and performs and records with The Jazz Professors.
 James Murphy was also in Testament, formed projects such as Disincarnate, as well as having stints with death metal bands Obituary and Cancer.
 Murphy was also stricken with a noncancerous brain tumor, for which he received treatment, and, along with Deron Miller of CKY, attempted to organize a Death tribute album.
 Kam Lee became well known as the frontman and face of the band Massacre, and formed the band Denial Fiend with Terry Butler, who has also found success in Six Feet Under and is currently in Obituary.
 Lee also continues to perform and record today with numerous underground projects, including Bone Gnawer and The Grotesquery.
 Scott Clendenin died on March 24, 2015, at the age of 48.
+Eric Greif, the band's long-time manager and producer, died on October 29, 2021, at the age of 59.